Immigration Q&A

 Students traveling with an F1 visa are primarily in the United States to study.
 They must be enrolled full-time at their college or university.
 An F1 visa holder is eligible for future employment opportunities in the United States.
 Students traveling with a J1 visa are also required to be enrolled full-time in school, but they also have a cultural component to their stay.
 This component allows J1 holders to engage more fully with U.S citizens and the communities where they attend school.

 This visa is designed to inform the United States that a U.S citizen is engaged to a foreign national.
-This visa requires the engaged couple to be married before the visa expires in 90-days from the date it was issued.
-If your fiancé(e) marries you within 90 days of being admitted to the United States as a K-1 nonimmigrant, he or she may apply for lawful permanent resident status in the United States (a Green Card).
+This visa requires the engaged couple to be married before the visa expires in 90-days from the date it was issued If your fiancé(e) marries you within 90 days of being admitted to the United States as a K-1 nonimmigrant, he or she may apply for lawful permanent resident status in the United States (a Green Card).

 If a K1 visa holder has children under the age of 21 who wish to travel to the U.S with their parent, the child will need to apply for a K2 visa before entering the United States.